Koppa gate

-Koppa Gate is a junction on Bannerghatta Road where Begur-Koppa road crosses perpendicular at the boundary of Koppa and Harapanahalli Villages in Jigani in Anekal taluk and this is a busy junction with several small village shops, bus stops, schools etc. This junction is 30 km from Bengaluru railway station.
+Koppa Gate is a major junction on Bannerghatta Road, the main route through southern Bengaluru, in Karnataka, India.

+It is located where Begur-Koppa road crosses perpendicular at the boundary of Koppa and Harapanahalli Villages in Jigani in Anekal taluk.
+This is a busy junction with several small village shops, bus stops, and schools.
+This junction is 30 km from Bengaluru railway station.

 The Koppa Gate junction is situated 11 km from Electronics City by Koppa-Begur road.